making-data-science-count/homepage/content/project/twitter/index.md

 A second concerns how the use of the #NGSSchat hashtag may have implications for how the new science standards are taken up and implemented across the United States (see [Rosenberg et al., 2019](https://osf.io/uwza6/)).

+A related project with [Teya Rutherford](http://www.education.udel.edu/faculty-bio/teomara-rutherford/) aims to understand how individuals' gender relates to how they interact with others (and are interacted with) as well as how individuals experience being gendered on Twitter.

+A collaboration led by [Stephen Aguilar](https://rossier.usc.edu/faculty-and-research/directories/a-z/profile/?id=221) explores how beginning mathematics teachers use Twitter (and other social media platforms) to seek out resources.